Utilities & Construction Courses – Deep Excavation Training

 Other Training Courses – Deep Excavation Training

 During deep excavation digging shafts and trenches is a dangerous task on site.
 This course is devised to allow delegates to gain knowledge on how to stay safe and what techniques to apply, in line with current legislation.

 The Deep Excavation course will cover how to deal with problems caused by the weather and different types of terrain.
-It will also cover how to work to the relevant safety regulations and the erection of trench sheets, timbers and shafts.
+It will also cover how to work with the relevant safety regulations and the erection of trench sheets, timbers and shafts.

 The course will address the following topics:

 - Explain appropriate safety requirements and regulations connected to the support of excavations

 - Identify the hazards and carry out control measures for them